-"Help me understand how to work in your organisation by providing me a personal guide, buddy or mentor"
+"Help me understand how to work in your organization by providing me a personal guide or buddy"

-Providing your new autistic employee with a mentor or buddy for those first few weeks can have a big impact.
-I tend to ask more questions than most neurotypical people do in those first few weeks.
-It really helps to be able to just ask someone.
+Providing your new autistic employee with a buddy for those first few weeks can have a big impact.
+I tend to ask more questions than most neurotypical people do in those first few weeks and it really helps to be able to just ask someone.
 Carol Simpson from neurodiversity employer Focus Professional Services says "It is recommended two key contacts are assigned to the new employee - the person they report to for work assignments and a 'buddy' who can walk them around the workplace and be their go-to person about office protocols".

-4. Allow the autistic person to customise their environment
+4. Allow the autistic person to customize their environment